yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 ### Create certificates for a secure local multi-node cluster

-Secure clusters use [encryption-in-transit](../../../secure/tls-encryption/), which requires SSL/TLS certificates for each node in the cluster.
+Secure clusters use [encryption in transit](../../../secure/tls-encryption/), which requires SSL/TLS certificates for each node in the cluster.
 Generate the SSL/TLS certificates using the `--cert generate_server_certs` command and then copy them to the respective node base directories *before* you create a secure local multi-node cluster.

 Create the certificates for SSL and TLS connection: